 Read on to learn more about why and when credit card expire.

 Why do credit cards expire?

 One reason credit cards have an expiration date is because plastic isn’t terribly strong and the cards undergo wear and tear over the years.
 After several years of using your credit card on a regular basis, the magnetic stripe may not work regularly and the card may start to crack.

-According to Bankrate, the other key reason credit cards expire is to prevent fraud.
+Another key reason credit cards expire is to prevent fraud.
 Requiring expiration keeps the same combination of credit card number, expiration number and CVV number (the number on the back of the card) active for only a finite amount of time.

-Additionally, Investopedia says having cards expire gives the issuer a chance to re-evaluate his or her credit and potentially update the terms when given a new card.
+Additionally, having cards expire gives the issuer a chance to re-evaluate his or her credit and potentially update the terms when given a new card.
 For this reason, they recommend checking your terms closely when the new card arrives to see if there have been any changes in rules, APR or fees.